thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Functions.desc.md

 }
 ```

 The parameters are `name` and `age`.
 They are variables that are defined in the function

-__EXERCISE__: Create a function that takes name of a month as a parameter.
+__EXERCISE__: Create a function that takes the name of a month as a parameter.
 Print out every day in that month.
 Assume leap years don't exist.

 ```javascript
 daysInMonth("February");